Currency:

 9. Page Speed

-Analyzing websites is not complete without turning to Google PageSpeed Insights and GTmetrix, which are perhaps the two most popular tools that analyze the speed of loading websites.
+Website analysis is not complete without turning to Google PageSpeed Insights and GTmetrix, which are perhaps the two most popular tools that analyze website loading speed.

-But worth it note that GTmetrix is a much more accurate service.
+However, it is worth noting that GTmetrix is a much more accurate service.
 With it, you will learn more information and from a much better angle.

-In the case of PageSpeed Insights, the "filter" we need to have in mind to assess whether a given tool tip is really helpful should be much more sensitive.
+In the case of PageSpeed Insights, the "filter" that we need to have in our head to evaluate whether this or that tool's advice is really useful should be much more sensitive.

 Is web analytics really that important?

-Site analysis is a process that can - depending on the scale - take one day or several solid months.
-Bah, it can also be permanent, since certain aspects of websites should be checked periodically and monitored for as long as possible.
+Website analysis is a process that can - depending on the scale - take one day or several solid months.
+Bah, it can also last forever, since certain aspects of websites should be checked periodically and monitored for as long as possible.

-As I mentioned at the beginning of the article, every site is a kind of ecosystem.
+As I mentioned at the beginning of the article, each site is a kind of ecosystem.
 It is made up of many layers.
 Therefore, you can look at it from different angles.
-It's like with a car - someone analyzes the operation of the engine, someone comments on the design, and someone looks at the level of noise or exhaust gases.
+It's like with a car - someone analyzes the operation of the engine, someone comments on the design, and someone looks at the noise level or exhaust gases.

 Have ideas but don't know where to start?